-As a courtesy to other Library patrons, please turn cell phones off.
-If you must make or take a call, please be courteous to other patrons and complete your call outside of the Library.
+As a courtesy to other Library patrons, we request that cell phones be turned off or set to vibrate only.
+If you must make or take a call, please complete your call outside of the Library.

-No books or other materials may be checked out of the Law Library except with the permission of the Law Librarian.
-Other staff members may not authorize loan of materials.
+The collection of the State Law Library is non-circulating to the public.
+No books or other materials may be checked to local attorneys or governmental entities except with the permission of the State Law Librarian.
+Staff members may not authorize the loan of materials.

-The Law Library has two public access computers available for patron use.
-These provide access to the Library online catalog, Internet websites, and the LexisNexis Shepard's citation database with West Virginia primary materials.
-Patrons may use the terminals to access Westlaw.com using their personal authorized passwords.
+The Law Library has three public access computers available for patron use.
+These provide access to the Library online catalog, Internet websites, and the LexisNexis database with West Virginia primary materials.
+Patrons may use the terminals to access Westlaw.com using their personal authorized user names and passwords.
 Westlaw public access is not available currently.

 Library computers are provided for use for legal research purposes only.
 Occassional use for access to personal email may be allowed if it does not interfere with others' use of the computers.
 Library staff may limit a patron's access time based upon the number of other patrons waiting to use the computers.

 The Copyright Law of 1976 (United States Code, Title 17) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 These photocopies or reproductions are not to be "used for any purpose other than private study, scholarship, or research."
 If a user makes a request for or later uses a photocopy or reproduction, including that made by electronic transmission for purposes in excess of "fair use," that user may be liable for copyright infringement.